dbajuliano/Learning-Java-Android-Studio-libGDX/jsnake/README.md

 # :snake: jsnake

-Single-player mobile game used to learn how to develop on Android Studio with libGDX.
+Single-player mobile game used to learn Android Studio with libGDX development.

 ![Screen-shot](https://github.com/julianotech/jsnake/blob/master/jsnake-sample.png)

-# ❤️ Motivation

-Since I have finished the university I was thinking to become a developer, so finally, I have decided to start learning more about programming.

-# ⚠️ Prerequisites
+# ⚠️ Requirements

+Make sure you are able to download this entire project code available on GitHub.

-These requirements will get you a copy of the project up and running on your local machine for development and testing purposes.
+Run the project on your local machine for development and testing purposes.
 See Installation for notes on how to deploy the project on a live system.

-Make sure you are able to download this entire project code available on GitHub.

 To be able to run this game you need to have installed Android Studio (at least 2.3) with an AVD configured.